Maestro (2014 film): Cast

-Reviews
+Production

+Most scenes in the film were shot over the course of four weeks at the end of summer 2013 in the southern part of the Indre department, in and around the village of Gargilesse.
+Locations included the Château de Gargilesse, the banks of the Creuse river, Montcocu Beach in Baraize, the fields of Châtillon, and at Le Gaboulet picnic area in Saint-Plantaire.

+Reception

 The Hollywood Reporter gave it a positive review with some reservations.
 In summary it stated that while the film starts off light and somewhat shallow, it gains depth, showcasing a touching mentor-student relationship.
 Strong performances by Pio Marmai and Michael Lonsdale elevate the film, with Lonsdale delivering a particularly nuanced and memorable portrayal.
-The movie captures the essence of Rohmer’s style through its visuals and pacing, though the score is overly sentimental.
+The movie captures the essence of Rohmer's style through its visuals and pacing, though the score is overly sentimental.
 It is expected to appeal mainly to niche audiences and Nouvelle Vague enthusiasts.

 On Rotten Tomatoes, the audience has given it a 52% rating on the Tomatometer.

-RogerEbert.com gave it a 3 start (out 4) rating.
-In summary it said that Maestro is a visually stunning yet emotionally shallow biopic of Leonard Bernstein that follows a conventional, episodic narrative.
-While the film dazzles with meticulous period details, striking cinematography, and a standout recreation of Bernstein conducting Mahler’s Resurrection Symphony, it struggles to delve deeply into his personal and musical genius.
-Carey Mulligan shines as Felicia Montealegre, Bernstein’s wife, but her character often feels secondary to his larger-than-life persona.
-The film’s exploration of Bernstein’s closeted identity and complex relationships offers glimpses of emotional depth but remains superficial.
-Despite these shortcomings and some questionable creative choices—such as an over-the-top musical moment toward the end—the film’s technical achievements make it worth seeing, especially on the big screen.